Starlink Gen 3 Router

 When to Buy the Gen 3 Router

-Get the Gen 3 if you need a primary router upgrade, if your home is over 1,500 square feet, if you want Ethernet ports for a gaming console or desktop PC, or if you need weather-resistant placement in a garage, shed, or enclosed porch.
-The tri-band radio and 3,200 square foot coverage make it the right choice for most Canadian homes.
+Get Router 3 if you need a primary router upgrade, if your home is over 1,500 square feet, if you want built-in Ethernet ports for a gaming console or desktop PC, or if you need stronger coverage for a cottage, basement office, garage, or shop.
+The tri-band radio and 3,200 square foot coverage make it the better main-router choice.

 When to Buy the Router Mini Instead

-Get the Router Mini ($40) if you just need to extend coverage to one specific room, if you are adding a mesh node to an existing Gen 3 setup in a smaller area, or if you want a compact travel router to pair with your Starlink Mini dish.
-It is half the price but also covers roughly one-third the area.
+Get Router Mini if you only need to extend coverage to one specific room, if you are adding a small mesh node to an existing Router 3 setup, or if you want the smallest Starlink-branded router option for travel.
+Do not confuse Router Mini with the Starlink Mini dish; the Mini dish has its own integrated WiFi, while Router Mini is a separate compact router/mesh device.

 Should You Use a Third-Party Router Instead?

-For most Starlink users in Canada, the Gen 3 router is good enough.
-It handles WiFi 6 well, covers a typical home, and costs $80.
-But there are situations where a third-party router makes sense.
+For most Starlink users in Canada, Router 3 is good enough.
+It handles WiFi 6, covers a typical home, and keeps everything simple inside the Starlink app.
+A third-party router makes sense when you need features Starlink does not offer.

 When a Third-Party Router Is Better